-- 1. Employ not more than two non-occupant employees. - 2.
-Be conducted in an accessory building not exceeding 20 feet in height, and not
+- 1. Employ not more than two non-occupant employees at the site, - 2.
+Be conducted in an accessory building not exceeding 20 feet in height, and not more than 1,200 square feet, unless utilizing an existing building, - 3.
+Utilize larger vehicles and heavy equipment provided they are stored in an enclosed building or adequately screened from view of the street or adjoining neighbors, - 4.
+Utilize structures to store commercial vehicles which shall not exceed twice the floor area of the principal structure, - 5.
+Permit outdoor storage or exterior evidence of the conduct of home occupations, - 6.
+Permit exterior display of merchandise produced by such home occupations, - 7.
+Provide for an illuminated sign greater than six square feet, except in the R-1 and R-2 Districts. - G. The Zoning Board may place additional conditions upon Class II home occupations to assure compliance with Section 802 and the intent of the zoning district.

-- more than 1,200 square feet. - 3.
-Utilize larger vehicles and heavy equipment provided they are stored in an enclosed building or adequately screened from view of the street or adjoining neighbors. - 4.
-Utilize structures to store commercial vehicles, which shall not exceed twice the floor area of the principal structure. - 5.
-Permit outdoor storage or exterior evidence of the conduct of home occupations. - 6.
-Permit exterior display of merchandise produced by such home occupations. - 7.
-See Section 603 for sign regulations. - G. The Planning Commission may place additional conditions upon Class II home occupations to assure compliance with Section 903 and the intent of the zoning district.
+Section 418 Temporary Sales Products Stand

-Section 419 Temporary Sales Products Stand
+- A. A temporary sales products stand is permitted in all districts subject to the following regulations: - 1.
+One stand per parcel, - 2.
+The stand is to be located 20 feet from the road right-of-way, - 3.
+The maximum total floor area is 320 square feet, - 4.
+Off-street parking to be provided for a minimum of four vehicles and located a minimum of five feet from the road right-of-way,

-A temporary sales products stand is permitted in the R1, R2, RR, TD, C and RP Districts subject to the following regulations: one stand per parcel, the stand to be located 20 feet from the road right-of-way, maximum total floor area is 320 square feet, off-street parking to be provided for a minimum of four vehicles and located a minimum of five feet from the road right-of-way.
-Temporary sales stands are permitted on the parcel for a maximum of 120 days.
+5. Temporary sales stands are permitted on the parcel for a maximum of 120 days.
 The stand must be removed within 14 days of ceasing operations.

-Section 420 Wireless Communication Facilities and Attached Wireless Communication Facilities
+Section 419 Wireless Communication Facilities and Attached Wireless Communication Facilities